chessapig/chessapig.github.io/_posts/crafts/2024-09-14-paper-strips.md

   - image: ball
     title: "Woven sphere"
     caption: |
       Made out of 12 loops of paper.
-The underlying topology is similar to that of my woven icosahedron model from [weaving pipe cleaners](/craft/weaving), which consists of 6 woven circles.
-Here, each circle is replaced with 2 parralel strips.
+The underlying topology is similar to that of my woven icosahedron model from [weaving pipe cleaners](/craft/weaving#slide=spheres), which consists of 6 woven circles.
+Here, each circle is replaced with 2 parallel strips.
 I'm pretty sure the resulting polyhedron is the rectified [chamfered Dodecahedron](https://en.wikipedia.org/wiki/Chamfered_dodecahedron).
 This has:
       - 120 verticies
       - 122 faces
       - 240 edges